Skip to main content

 Can I still use SAP software during the transition?

 Yes.
-During the transitional period, compliance can be demonstrated using either HEM (via ECaaS) or SAP 10.3.
-Your existing SAP software will remain valid until the transitional period ends (expected late 2027), though it must be updated to the SAP 10.3 specification.
-After that, HEM via ECaaS will be the only compliance route.
+During the dual running period, compliance can be demonstrated using either HEM (via ECaaS) or SAP 10.3.
+SAP 10.3 has a guaranteed minimum lifetime of 24 months from when the statutory instrument is laid, with six months' notice before withdrawal.
+Your software must be updated to the SAP 10.3 specification.
+After the dual running period ends, HEM via ECaaS will be the only compliance route.

 What happens if data is missing from a HEM assessment?